Skver (Hasidic dynasty): Skver in the U.S.: Other branches

-Reb Itzikl Skverer
+Reb Itzikl Skverer of Boro Park

-Rebbe Dovidl's eldest son, Rabbi Mordechai Twerski, died in the same year, before his father in Kiev.
+Reb Dovidl's eldest son, Rabbi Mordechai Twersky, died in the same year, before his father in Kiev.
 During those difficult times, many Jews fled Ukraine and came to America.

 Rabbi Mordechai's son, Rabbi Yitzchak Twersky, also left Bessarabia and came to America, arriving in 1923.
 Eventually, he settled in Borough Park, Brooklyn, and opened his shul on 47th Street, between 13th and 14th Avenue.

 Rabbi Yitzchak Twersky died while his son Rabbi Dovid Twersky was still young.
 Although there were not many vibrant Hasidic communities in America in those days, he was raised in a Hasidic atmosphere in his mother's house where he was guarded against what they considered the "harmful influences" of American culture.
 Rabbi Dovid Twersky was known for his expertise and influence with many in the medical field, and consequently, was often sought out for advice.
-He died in 2001, and was succeeded by his son, Rabbi Yechiel Mechel Twersky, the Skwerer Rebbe.
+He died in 2001, and was succeeded by his son, Rabbi Yechiel Mechel Twersky, the rebbe of Skver-Boro Park.